canonical/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 Snapcraft can be used to package and distribute Qt 5 applications, including applications that use the KDE Frameworks 5 add-on libraries, in a way that enables convenient installation by users.

-The process of creating a snap for a Qt 5 or KDE Frameworks 5 application builds on standard tools like `cmake`, `make` and `qmake`.
-This enables you to re-use the application's existing build system when creating your snap, making packaging easy.
+The process of creating a snap for a Qt 5 and KDE Frameworks 5 application builds on standard tools like `cmake`, `make` and `qmake`.
+This enables developers to re-use the application's existing build system when creating a snap, making packaging easy.

 [note]

 For a brief overview of the snap creation process, including how to install Snapcraft and how it's used, see [Snapcraft overview](/t/snapcraft-overview/8940).
 For a more comprehensive breakdown of the steps involved, take a look at [Creating a snap](/t/creating-a-snap/6799).
 [/note]

-## Creating a new Qt 5 based snap
+## Creating a new Qt 5 and KDE Frameworks 5 based snap

 Snaps are defined in a single YAML file named *snapcraft.yaml* located in the root folder of your project.
 This YAML file describes the application, its dependencies and how it should be built.